Fixing public datasets — Re-annotating Animals 10

 Setting up the project

-Then we can define the categories and the path to the images.
+From there we can define the categories and the path to the images.
 Presenting the user with too many categories can lead to an overload, so it's best to use a maximum of 8 categories.
 Since we have 10 classes at hand, we first label 6 categories and specify an addional 7th category that we call "Something else".
 All the categories that are not part of the 6 categories are then labeled as "Something else".
 In a second step we can then label those with the remaining 4 categories.

 Starting the order